-Some close friends just brought a bundle of joy home.
+Some close friends just brought a bundle of joy home recently.
 We decided to surprise them with a “baby dinner.”
-Now that most of us are well into our 40’s, the stork does not visit very often, so these surprise dinners are far and few in between.
+Most of us are well into our 40’s, so the stork does not visit often, so these surprise dinners are far and few in between.
 By now, you may be crinkling your nose, and wondering what a “baby dinner” is.
-A baby dinner, is a homemade meal, that the happy family can enjoy.
-Very little time in the kitchen, to prepare; more time to enjoy baby.
-Now, it is nice to bring baby something, but, the real focus is on helping make the the new parent’s life easier.
-I usually toss in a batch of chocolate chip cookies or lemon bars, but with blood oranges in season I decided to include these scrumptious Blood Orange Bars.
+A baby dinner is a homemade meal that the new family can enjoy.
+It requires very little time in the kitchen to prepare which means more time to enjoy baby.
+It is nice to bring baby something, but, the real focus is on helping make the the new parent’s life easier.
+I always toss in a batch of chocolate chip cookies or lemon bars, but with blood oranges in season I decided to include these scrumptious Blood Orange Bars.